Shenendehowa Central School District: History

 Shenendehowa Central School district was established on January 14, 1950, under the name of "Central Schools District No. 2, of the Towns of Clifton Park, Halfmoon, Malta, Waterford, Ballston and Stillwater, County of Saratoga, New York."
 The name Shenendehowa was decided later and accredited to old Dutch maps which designated the area as such.
 The school board says the word "Shenendahowe" comes from an Iroquois word meaning "Great Plains".
 All of the schools, with the exception of the high schools, have names derived from the Iroquois language.

 After construction, kindergarten students and students of grades 8 through 12 were allowed to move into the main building (now Gowana and Acadia) in 1953.
 The following year, students of grades 1 through 7 would enter the same building.
 Grades K-6 moved to Tesago and Skano in 1966, while grades 9-12 moved to Shenendehowa High School after it was built in 1970.
-Shenendehowa Central School District continued to expand with Orenda and Karigon (1968); Okte (1973); Chango (1974); Koda Middle School (1976) (now High School West); Arongen (1992); High School West (1999, East 2004); and Shatekon (2007).
+Shenendehowa Central School District continued to expand with Orenda and Karigon (1968); Okte (1973); Chango (1974); Koda Middle School (1976) (now High School West); Arongen (1992); High School West (1999, East 2004); Shatekon (2007), and Atrea (2026).